Dylan-Moutachi/arenametest/README.md

 This SPA lets you import booking data from a CSV file, map its columns to internal system fields, and track the import’s progress and results via a background job.
 You can also view the imported bookings, search by event and access booking statistics.

+*Note to examiners: In an effort to improve robustness and security, I am still actively working on this project.
+If you wish to review the version as it was on Monday, May 26th, you can clone the repository at commit 9de596c.*

 ## 🛠️ Tech Stack

 ### ⛁ Backend: